flutter/flutter/docs/contributing/Tree-hygiene.md

 Because `git pull` will often miss tags that are used to define the release of the flutter tool, it is recommended to use `git fetch` typically to avoid version mismatches when running `flutter update-packages`.

 Use `git fetch upstream; git rebase upstream/main; git push origin your_branch_name` to update your PRs, rather than using merge, because that way our tooling will recognize your PR as being up to date.
 (Otherwise it'll try testing against the tests at the time you originally branched.)
-Also, **be wary of force pushing to your PR branch** if you are dealing with golden image tests; see [[gold troubleshooting instructions|Writing-a-golden-file-test-for-package:flutter#troubleshooting]].
+Also, **be wary of force pushing to your PR branch** if you are dealing with golden image tests; see [gold troubleshooting instructions](./testing/Writing-a-golden-file-test-for-package-flutter.md#troubleshooting).

 Please make sure all your patches have detailed commit messages explaining what the problem was and what the solution is.